CYJnrclw/A-Specialized-Framework-with-Tri-Directional-Gated-Activation-for-Pulmonary-Airway-Segmentation/README.md

 # Visualization
-Qualitative comparison of 3D airway segmentation results of the proposed TGA-Net against leading state-of-the-art methods.
+Qualitative visualization of the TGA-Net compared to other methods on the ATM22 dataset.
 Red indicates True Positives, while Green denotes False Positives.
 ![Overview](./figures/Fig5.png)